MEK2200 – Continuum Mechanics

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 Recommended previous knowledge

-10 credits with MEK4200 – Viscous Flow and Elastic Media (discontinued).
+- 10 credits overlap with MEK4200 – Viscous Flow and Elastic Media (discontinued).

-6 hours colloquia/exercises for the duration of one semester.
-The exercises are mainly based on independent work from the students.
-The students must hand in compulsory assignments.
+6 hours of lectures/exercises per week throughout the semester.
+The exercises are to a large extent based on independent work from the students.

 Examination support material